Wiki

 Stable price bands, reroll strategy, stat ranges, and practical horse route planning in Bridger Western.

 Every character starts with a mule, but stable routing quickly becomes a core part of efficient map control.
+A good horse is not just a faster mount; it changes how safely you cross long lines, reset after fights, and reach service NPCs.

 - you spawn with a mule and can summon it with